Nevis Trust Benefits

 Cook Islands trusts are also very popular for asset protection.
 Knowing this, Nevis strives to keep on the cutting edge and tends to make continuous improvements to its legislation.
 Neither jurisdiction recognizes foreign judgments.
 Nevis trust law has gone one step further and has taken the Mareva injunction off the table for creditors, which you will see below.

-Few countries do not recognize foreign judgments, but Nevis is one of the rare exceptions.
+Few countries do not recognize foreign judgments.
+However, Nevis is one of the rare exceptions.
 Asset seizure to satisfy such creditors is out of the question.
 Imagine the sheer cost and legal complexity of your creditor relitigating a claim in Nevis.
 This mountainous undertaking tends to dissuade the overwhelming majority of creditors from pursuing legal action.
 Those who decide to pursue such action face a very rough road.

 English law permits court orders known as Mareva injunctions or freezing orders.
 These are the US equivalents of temporary restraining orders.
 Thus, it allows interim freezing of a defendant’s assets.
 Although Nevis’ political system is based on English law, Nevis trust law forbids the use of Mareva injunctions.